Excessive Sweating and Botox Treatment for Hyperhidrosis

 Yes, Botox is a safe medication that has been on the market for over 20 years.

-What areas can I have Botox injected into for hyperhyrdosis?
+What areas can I have Botox injected into for hyperhirdosis?

 Botox works great for axillary (arm pit) hyperhidrosis.
 It is injected at 15-20 sites in the underarm.
 A decrease in sweating is noted starting about 2 weeks after the injections.
 Botox injections work excellent to treat the palms, soles and facial areas that can be affected by increased sweating.

 The reduction in sweating lasts for about 6 months after Botox treatment for hyperhydrosis.
-So, most patient have the treatment does twice per year.
+So, most patients have the treatment done twice per year.

-Dr. Schweiger uses a tiny needle when he injects Botox for hyperhydrosis, so there is only minimal pain involved.
+A tiny needle is inserted when using Botox for hyperhidrosis, so there is only minimal pain involved.